Faithful Semitoric Systems: Almost-toric systems

+(Proposition \ref{prop:ff_leaf_sat_nbhd} is probably well-known to experts but we could not find a proof in the literature.
+For this reason, a~proof is provided below.)

 \begin{proof} Fix a focus-focus leaf $L$.
 First, we show that $L$ admits an open neighborhood $Z$ that is saturated with respect to $q$ and in which $L$ is the only focus-focus leaf.
-Suppose not; then there exists a sequence of focus-focus points $\left\{p_n\right\}$ with the property that $\Phi(p_n) \to \Phi(L)$; since $\Phi$ is proper onto its image, there exists a convergent subsequence $p_{n_j} \to p$.
-The limit point $p$ is necessarily singular, but the local normal form for almost-toric orbits yields a contradiction.
+Suppose not; then there exists a~sequence of focus-focus points $\{p_n\}$ with the property that $\Phi(p_n) \to \Phi(L)$; since~$\Phi$ is proper onto its image, there exists a convergent subsequence $p_{n_j} \to p$.
+The limit point~$p$ is necessarily singular, but the local normal form for almost-toric orbits yields a contradiction.

 Fix such a neighborhood $Z$ and let $p_1,\ldots,p_r \in L$ denote the focus-focus points in $L$.
-For $i=1,\ldots, r$, let $V_i \subset Z$ be an open neighborhood of $p_i$ that can be put in local normal form (cf.\ Section \ref{sec:almost-toric-orbits}).
+For $i=1,\ldots, r$, let $V_i \subset Z$ be an open neighborhood of $p_i$ that can be put in local normal form (see Section~\ref{sec:almost-toric-orbits}).
 Consider the subset

-where, as in Section \ref{sec:almost-toric-orbits}, $\phi^{\mathbf{t}}$ denotes the Hamiltonian action by $\mathbf{t} \in \R^2$; this is the union of the orbits that intersect at least one $V_i$.
-Since, for $i=1,\dots, r$, $V_i$ is open, so is $\hat{V}$; moreover, $\hat{V}$ contains $L$ because $L = \bigcup\limits_{i=1}^r \bigcup\limits_{\mathbf{t} \in \R^2} \phi^{\mathbf{t}}\left(V_i \cap L\right)$.
-Next we show that $\hat{V}$ is also saturated with respect to $q$.
-To see this, observe that if $p \in V_i \smallsetminus L$, then the leaf passing through $p$ is contained in $Z$ and is not equal to $L$, thus implying that it is not a focus-focus leaf.
-Since $p$ is regular (by the local normal form for focus-focus points), the leaf through $p$ is regular and is, therefore, an orbit of the Hamiltonian $\R^2$-action, which is contained in $\hat{V}$ by construction.
+where, as in Section \ref{sec:almost-toric-orbits}, $\phi^{\mathbf{t}}$ denotes the Hamiltonian action by $\mathbf{t} \in \R^2$; this is the union of the orbits that intersect at least one~$V_i$.
+Since, for $i=1,\dots, r$, $V_i$ is open, so is~$\hat{V}$; moreover, $\hat{V}$~contains~$L$ because $L = \bigcup\limits_{i=1}^r \bigcup\limits_{\mathbf{t} \in \R^2} \phi^{\mathbf{t}}(V_i \cap L)$.
+Next we show that $\hat{V}$ is also saturated with respect to~$q$.
+To see this, observe that if $p \in V_i \smallsetminus L$, then the leaf passing through $p$ is contained in~$Z$ and is not equal to $L$, thus implying that it is not a~focus-focus leaf.
+Since~$p$ is regular (by the local normal form for focus-focus points), the leaf through~$p$ is regular and is, therefore, an orbit of the Hamiltonian $\R^2$-action, which is contained in $\hat{V}$ by construction.